stasikos/KSP_ThirdOfSeven_Overhaul/README.md

 Hello, this is me (aka ThirdOfSeven on KSP Forums) and it is my attempt to make another overhaul to career mode KSP.
+This is branch for KSP 1.6.1/Making History 1.6

 Currently idea is to make new TechTree like I like to try and to change all parts using ModuleManager patches to fit one game I like.